vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/DB/RLS_CONFIGURATION.md

-# Row Level Security (RLS) Configuration for VB Cart
+# Row Level Security (RLS) Configuration for Aprylo

 ## Overview

-VB Cart uses a separate User table with foreign key relationships to Supabase Auth users.
+Aprylo uses a separate User table with foreign key relationships to Supabase Auth users.
 This document outlines the required RLS policies to ensure proper security while allowing the review system to function correctly.

 ## Database Architecture